ntucker/anansi/packages/babel-preset-anansi/README.md

 ### targets : ?object = undefined

+Set to `{ "esmodules": true }` to produce extra optimal bundles for modern browsers that support ES modules.
+This will make use of `@babel/preset-modules` instead of `@babel/preset-env`, whose transforms are more compact and efficient.

-*NOT recommended.* Can be used to override babel-preset-env targets for non-testing environment.
+*NOT recommended for non-`{ "esmodules": true }`.* Can be used to override `@babel/preset-env` targets for non-testing environment.
 Use a [browserslist config](https://github.com/browserslist/browserslist#packagejson) instead.

 Feel free to use the [anansi browserlist config](/packages/browserslist-config-anansi).